 We are going to be recapping all of our set 2 and 3 sounds.
 We have now learned all of our sounds.
 We are especially focusing on split 'e' sounds and trigraphs.

-If your child reads at least four times a week for ten weeks throughout the term then they will receive a reading badge at the end of term, which they can proudly wear on their uniform.
+If your child reads at least four times a week for ten weeks throughout the term then they will receive a reading certificate at the end of term.

-We are reading a class book at the moment, this is really promoting discussion about the themes within the book.
+We are reading a class book at the moment - 'The Butterfly Lion', this is really promoting discussion about the themes within the book and linking to our topic 'Africa'.

 Also each time your child reads Miss Trayte will award them with 2 dojos!